BMBIT-oss/Wiki-Hapcanuino/HelloWorld.md

 	// check, if LED change instruction was executed and send message to Hapcan if (ledStateChanged)
 	{
-		// send message confirmed status change of frame type 0x333 (custom) Hapcan::HapcanMessage statusMessage(0x333, false);
+		// send status frame after change of LED7 to notify other Hapcan modules.
-		statusMessage.m_data[2] = 7;	// set up byte 3 as 7
-		statusMessage.m_data[3] = digitalRead(PIN7) == LOW ?
-0x00 : 0x01; // set byte 4, 1 = LED ON, 0 = LED OFF
-		hapcanDevice.Send(statusMessage);
+		// Notice second (isAnswer) parameter is set to false, because we call it directly after status change OnStatusRequest(StatusRequestType::LED7Info, false);
 	}
 }
 ```
 In this case, when box configuration calls instruction 3 it toggles LED in PIN7.
-It also sends new `HapcanMessage` with current status of LED with frame type of 0x333 to the CAN bus `FF FF 07 0X FF FF FF FF`, where X = 1 when LED in ON, and 0 when LED is OFF.
-This way other Hapcan devices know that LED state has changed and can process this information.
+It also calls `OnStatusRequest` function which is also a callback function being called when status request message is received.
+We pass additional information to this function to send only LED7Info status, and set response flag to 0 in sended message (isAnswer = false).

 Callback function receive instruction and three parameters that are defined in box that meets message criteria.
 Parameters can also be send from PC via direct control message.
 For example, to direct toggle LED, PC should send this message:
 ```